hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 This guide explains how to use the new Common Transit Convention (CTC) Traders API with your software.
 The API will allow your software to send and receive movement notifications and status messages to and from the New Computerised Transit System (NCTS).

-At the end of March 2021, you will be able to use the new CTC Traders API instead of the NCTS XML API channel for Common Transit arrivals and departures to and from Great Britain (GB), ie England, Scotland, Wales.
+New CTC Traders API

-For timescales, see the [CTC Roadmap](https://developer.service.hmrc.gov.uk/roadmaps/common-transit-convention-traders-roadmap/).
+* Our CTC Traders API is now live in production for GB movements only

-We are updating this guide as we add more functionality to our API, new technical specifications.
+Read our Roadmap to find out what we have planned.

 ## Overview